Can I get health insurance?

 PGH Global – an alternate plan available to non-US citizens that has a maximum of $250,000

-International students are automatically enrolled for coverage under SHIP and the $947 will show on your invoice after you register for classes.
+International students are automatically enrolled for coverage under SHIP cost will show on your invoice after you register for classes.
 You have the option of choosing the PGH plan instead.

 PGH Enrollment (less expensive plan)